Boron Personal Care Products

 Advantages of borax decahydrate in powdered hand soaps

-Borax is made available for skincare products in various ranges of particle sizes.
+Borax is made available for skin care products in various ranges of particle sizes.
 The options allow the formulator to tailor-make the necessary formulation to handle market demands.
 Additionally, the detergents offer better pH control.
 Another benefit is the more effective removal of pigments and oily soils.
-Hence, borax decahydrate is a high-performing ingredient in hand wash.
+Hence, borax decahydrate is a high-performing ingredient in hand washing.

 Borax decahydrate also helps water soften quickly by combining with calcium ions to form soluble complexes.
 It also supports quick cleaning and free rinsing since it is soluble.
 Borates and borax are gentle to the skin but very effective in removing the embedded dirt.
 However, they are skin sensitizers.
 Other benefits are that borax is not susceptible to any attacks from insects or microorganisms.
 Lastly, it will not clog drains since it is soluble.

 US annual sales of hair care products are close to $5 billion, along with a projected 5% growth rate annually.
 A recent survey identifies three principal segments in the hair care market: Shampoo, conditioners and treatments, and styling products with a market value of $1.7 billion, $925 million, and $2.4 billion, respectively.

 As part of shampoo formulations, borax is combined with soda ash, fuller’s earth, talc, perfume, castor oil, petroleum, wax, and preservatives.
 Similarly, you can find borax along with methylparaben, mineral oil, lantrol, lanogel, lanolin, petrolatum, and beeswax in conditioners.